Andy Griffiths - DHP Acc. HypClinical Hypnotherapist - NLP Practitioner - Anxiety Therapist

 We spend so much time in our heads and react to thoughts as if they were real.
 When really, a thought is just a thought.
 We allow life to bend us out of shape and we allow our past to build our future.

 I now use my Hypnotherapy, NLP and coaching skills to help others.
-I have worked with hundreds of people helping them to move quickly beyond issues life may have handed them.
+I have worked with thousands of people helping them to move quickly beyond issues life may have handed them.
 I now want to do the same for you.